How old is the school?

 Yes.
+We offer a variety of student support services, including a special education department and a school counseling program.
 We begin with an inclusive approach, followed by withdrawal from the classroom if necessary.
 Our learning resource personnel monitor the students and are available for consultation.
 In very special circumstance, an educational assistant or personal support worker is hired to help out.

 Do you teach French?

 French is taught regularly as a separate subject from grades 1-8.

 - The tuition fee is a per family fee and covers all of the elementary school-age children in that family.

 - There is also a membership fee of $300, which must be paid annually.

 - New families coming to CCS must also pay a one-time registration fee of $600.